There are a huge range of benefits in becoming an Ultra Site, which include:

 - Providing unified and consistent communications with all project stakeholders.

 - Attending regular development meetings and raising your profile amongst the industry.

 - Promoting Ultra Site recognition with exclusive Ultra Site Scheme branding and signage, including five-star rating posters.

-- Showcasing Ultra Site status through the Scheme’s national communication channels, such as the Scheme’s digital magazine, Industry Image, website news stories, case studies, social media and through unique PR opportunities, such as press activity and media interviews.
+- Showcasing Ultra Site status through the Scheme’s national communication channels, such as the Scheme’s electronic newsletter, Industry Image, website news stories, case studies, social media and through unique PR opportunities, such as press activity and media interviews.